 Junsu’s voice possesses a very light quality to it, it makes it very flexible and retains a youthful tone.
 He’s able to add occasional ornamentations to his song performances and transitioning well between phrases and runs, however so his runs tend to show more note separation and pitch accuracy in his falsetto than in his mix, where his runs tend to be less clean but still connected enough.
 He’s able to do mid to slow speed runs with decent connection and note separation most of the time, only occasionally showing a lack of precision or sounding sloppy.

 One of the most famous vocalists in Korea and in the idol industry, Junsu possesses one of the most likable tones in K-Pop according to fans and non-fans alike.
 His tone is one that’s generally very youthful and light in timbre, retaining a boyish quality however still due to his mix being more chest-dominant than head-dominant or balanced, he’s able to show more of a huskier fuller tone in his voice.
-He’s been rewarded as one of the best vocalists in Korea, although technically not the best, he’s a good actor and performer on stage and is able to engage with his audience well, truly performing songs, even if lacking in technical terms.
+He’s been recognized as one of the best vocalists amongst idols in Korea, although not having impeccable vocal technique, he’s quite skilled as a vocalist, actor and performer on stage and is able to engage with his audience well, truly performing songs.

 His lowest range is very underdeveloped and under explored.
 Notes below E3 will lack complete vocal tone, will suddenly drop in volume and lose cord connection, becoming very airy and unsupported.
 Although he’s able to sing down to A2, as he’s done in his cover of “그남자”, and more recently F#2 in 2019, he’s incapable of truly projecting any note that low and generally stays in a slightly higher range.
 However so at times he may become too airy for effect and as most male songs do go down to at least D3 at times, he tends to lose volume too easily.
 He has nonetheless improved in this aspect, as he’s been able to show from debut an improvement in tone production from notes around F#3, F3 and E3.